-The Fund seeks to provide investment results that match, before fees and expenses, the performance of a specific benchmark on a daily basis.
-The Fund's current benchmark is the inverse (opposite) of the performance of the NASDAQ-100 Index® (the "underlying index").
-The Fund does not seek to achieve its investment objective over a period of time greater than one day.
+The NASDAQ-100® Fund (the "Fund") seeks to provide investment results that correspond, before fees and expenses, to a benchmark for over-the-counter ("OTC") securities on a daily basis.
+The Fund's current benchmark is the NASDAQ-100 Index® (the "underlying index").